SupeRuier/awesome-active-learning/subfields/pb_classification.md

 Works:
 - [Active learning by learning [2015, AAAI]](https://www.aaai.org/ocs/index.php/AAAI/AAAI15/paper/viewPaper/9636): **ALBL**.
 A single human-designed philosophy is unlikely to work on all scenarios.
 Given an appropriate choice for the multi-armed bandit learner, take the importance-weighted-accuracy as reward function (an unbiased estimator for the test accuracy).
 It is possible to estimate the performance of different strategies on the fly.
 SVM as underlying classifier.(41 citations)
 - [Learning active learning from data [2017, NIPS]](http://papers.nips.cc/paper/7010-learning-active-learning-from-data): **LAL**.
 Train a random forest regressor that predicts the expected error reduction for a candidate sample in a particular learning state.
 Previous works they cannot go beyond combining pre-existing hand-designed heuristics.
 Random forest as basic classifiers.
 (Not clear how to get test classiﬁcation loss l.
 It is not explained in both the paper and the code.)(73 citations)
+- [Learning how to Active Learn: A Deep Reinforcement Learning Approach [2017, Arxiv]](https://arxiv.org/abs/1708.02383): **PAL**.
+Use RL to learn how to select instance.
+Even though the strategy is learned and applied in a stream manner, the stream is made by the data pool.
+So under my angle, it could be considered as a pool-based method.
+(92)
 - [Learning How to Actively Learn: A Deep Imitation Learning Approach [2018, ACL]](https://www.aclweb.org/anthology/P18-1174.pdf): Learn an AL policy using imitation learning, mapping situations to most informative query datapoints.
 (8 citations)
+- [Learning to Rank for Active Learning: A Listwise Approach [2020]](https://arxiv.org/pdf/2008.00078.pdf): Have an additional loss prediction model to predict the loss of instances beside the classification model.
+Then the loss is calculated by the ranking instead of the ground truth loss of the classifier.

 ## Other works
 There still are other works uses innovative heuristics.